John D. Bassett: Early life

 At the age of 35, John D. Bassett and his brothers, Samuel Henry Bassett and Charles Columbus Bassett, and his brother-in-law, Reed Lewis Stone, along with the capital funds of $11,000, organized the Bassett Furniture Company.

 John D. Bassett was an early adopter of Florida as a vacation resort, and would retreat there during the fall and winter months.
 In 1921, he partnered with Robert Osborne and took over the Hartsfield Wholesale Grocer company in West Palm Beach, Florida.
 The new company, with Bassett's brother C. C. as secretary, was named the Hartsfield-Osborne-Bassett Wholesale Grocery Company, which remained in operation for several years.

 He helped found and startup Bassett Mirror Company, Hooker Furniture, Stanley Furniture, and Vaughan-Bassett Furniture.
 All of these companies were operated by people who were related to John D. Bassett in some way.

-Out of all of his business adventures, Bassett Furniture is the one that he is most associated with.
-It has expanded and contracted over the years, purchasing and selling a number of furniture manufacturing companies, and changing its target consumer and style offerings as it struggles to remain competitive.

 Politics

 John D. Bassett was very active in county level politics.
 He threw his support behind favored local officials, and also helped promote picks for postmaster.
 He strongly believed in the importance of good roads and infrastructure for economic growth.

 In the 1920's, Bassett did toy with more prominent roles in state-level politics.

 While southwestern Virginia voted strongly Democratic in the early 20th century, John D. Bassett supported the Republican ticket.
 "In an effort to advance its members' socioeconomic and ethnic views, the Ku Klux Klan turned to politics.
 In 1925, in addition to supporting a bill that would forbid the teaching of evolution in Virginia schools, the Virginia Klan campaigned against John M. Purcell, the incumbent Democratic state treasurer and a Roman Catholic.
 Klan members threw their support behind Purcell's Republican opponent, John David Bassett, whom they styled "the 100% candidate."

 Bassett lost the election, but performed surprisingly well in a state controlled by a very strong Democratic machine."
 The Klan normally supported the Democratic ticket, but they refused Purcell's candidacy simply because he was Catholic.
 Bassett never acknowledged any public support for the Ku Klux Klan.